paemuri/brdoc/README.md

 Everything in this file, but the [License](#license) section, is in portuguese.

-This package is also available in gopkg.in as [Nhanderu/brdoc.v2][1].

 ## Descrição

 BR Doc é um pacote para validação, tanto do formato quanto dos dígitos, de documentos